folaroma/folaroma.github.io/README.md

 personal website inspired by: http://iamshop-online.com/

-pretty scuffed, planning to redesign through ReactJS or whatever
+planning to redesign through ReactJS or whatever